linuxserver/docker-tvheadend/README.md

 * `-v /recordings` - Where you want the PVR to store recordings
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e RUN_OPTS` additional runtime parameters - see below for explanation
 * `--device=/dev/dvb` - for passing through DVB-cards
 * `--net=host` - for IPTV, SAT>IP and HDHomeRun
 * `-e TZ` - for timezone information *eg Europe/London, etc*